Contact Us:

 Napa Sub-Regions

-Carneros consists of grassy rolling hills with a view of San Francisco.
-Fog keeps summer temperatures down, and the area is most known for Pinot Noir and Chardonnay.
+Los Carneros consists of grassy rolling hills with a view of San Francisco.
+Fog keeps the summer temperatures down, and the area is most known for Pinot Noir and Chardonnay.

 Rutherford is located in the center of the Valley and noted for its Cabernet Sauvignon.
 It is said to contain Rutherford Dust, giving Cabernets a dusty finish.
 It also produces excellent Sauvignon Blanc.